garth-c/python_forecasting/README.md

 # set up the time series generators

 The time series generators for training and validation ingest the source data set and then carve it up into batches.
 From there the generators push each batch into model for processing.
-These generators are an invaluable way to process source data and feed it to a time series model in a controlled way.
+These generators are an invaluable way to process source data and feed it to a time series model in a controlled approach.
 Some of the inputs to the time series generators are the number of inputs variable which is the number of data points needed to capture the time pattern of the data.
 This setting needs domain knowledge to properly set in a real world problem.
 For this demo, 24 months was selected to keep things simple.
-The other key input if the number of units that represents a single unit of time in the source data.
+The other key input is the number of units that represents a single unit of time in the source data.
 Since this is a series based on months, the batch size selected is 1.
 If there were multiple observations for a single month, and the goal was a monthly forecast, then this value would need to be adjusted accordingly.

 The last part of the time series generator set up is to test the generator output.
-The training generator should generate a tensor equal to the number of inputs variable from above.
-The validation generator should generate one less than the training generator.
+The training generator should generate a tensor equal to the number of inputs variable as documented from above.
+Also, the validation generator should generate one less than the training generator.

 ```
 ###~~~